kivancsikert/farmhub-device/README.md

 ```

 If the `host` parameter is omitted, we'll try to look up the first MQTT server via mDNS.
+If we find a hit, we'll also use the port specified in mDNS.
+If there are multiple hits, the first one is used.

 ### Application configuration